ralna/hmat_lib/docs/source/theory/hmat_lib.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :c:struct:`TreeHODLR` data structure has also been designed so that all the :term:`diagonal leaf nodes` store *squre* blocks.
+The :c:struct:`TreeHODLR` data structure has also been designed so that all the :term:`diagonal leaf nodes` store *square* blocks.
 This way, the :term:`HODLR` always captures the diagonal - which is typically the densest region of the kind of matrix well represented by a :term:`HODLR` - using dense data.
 As a consequence, however, a rectangular :term:`HODLR` may be difficult